ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

         *   You can still use innerHTML property and jQuery.html() method to add HTML to the DOM, but you must make sure that:
             -   You control all of the markup being generated, do not allow user content that could contain markup.
             -   The user's content is escaped and added as text using the approaches noted above, rather than adding the user's content as HTML.
+*   Attribute Nodes
+    -   Once you have an element node, you can use other properties and methods on that element node to access and change its attributes.
+        *   There are two steps to accessing and updating attributes.
+            -   First, select the element node that carries the attribute and follow it with a period symbol
+            -   Then, use one of the methods or properties below to work with that elemetn's attribute
+                *   Example;
+                *   document.getElementById('one').getAttribute('class');
+        *   Method                  Description
+        *   getAttribute()          gets the value of an attribute
+        *   hasAttribute()          checks if element node has a specified attribute
+        *   setAttribute()          sets the value of an attribute
+        *   removeAttribute()       removes an attribute from an element node
+        *
+        *   Property                Description
+        *   className               gets or sets the value of the class attribute
+        *   id                      gets or sets the value of the id attribute
+            -   You have seen that the DOM treats each HTML element as its own object in the DOM tree.
+The properties of the object correspond to the attributes that type of element can carry.